 The secret to that crunch

 Here’s the trick to making Mashuga nuts: using an egg white.
-We whisk it until frothy and then gently toss the nuts in it, and this helps the spices and sugar cling to the nuts, ensuring each one is perfectly coated.
+We whisk it until frothy and then gently toss the nuts in it. this helps the spices and sugar cling to the nuts, ensuring each one is perfectly coated.
 After baking, you’ll get nuts with a crispy, crackly finish that’s just heavenly.

-Feel like a bit of experimentation for your mashuga nuts?
+Do you feel like a bit of experimentation for your mashuga nuts?
 Here are a few ideas;

-- Spiced mashuga nuts: Add other spices like nutmeg, ginger, or pumpkin spice for a warm, aromatic flavor.
+- Spiced mashuga nuts: Add spices like nutmeg, ginger, or pumpkin spice for a warm, aromatic flavor.

 - Sweet and salty mashuga nuts: Combine the sweetness of the sugar coating with a pinch of sea salt for a contrasting taste.